bicycleben88/my-portfolio/src/mark/foto-shoppe.md

 ![Landing Page to Foto Shoppe](https://i.imgur.com/pmpJTiO.png)

-Full-Stack web-application for users to Create, Read, Edit, & Update (CRUD) a photo.
+Full-Stack web-application for users to Create, Read, Update & Delete (CRUD) a photo.
 User can upload image from computer and add & delete it to a photo album.
 For access to CRUD functions a user must login thru OAuth application hosted on GitHub using Next-Auth

 ## Links